likeagfeld/DreamPi-Link-Cable---Taisen-Netplay-Installer/README.md

 # DreamPi-Link-Cable---Web-UI-Installer
 Windows installer for DreamPi Link Cable web interface - handles SSH installation, service setup, and shortcut creation on DreamPi

+# DreamPi Link Cable Installer

+A Windows application that installs and manages the DreamPi Link Cable web interface on your Raspberry Pi.
+Connects via SSH to set up the web server, create system services, and add Windows shortcuts.

+## What it does

+- Connects to your Pi over SSH
+- Downloads and installs the DreamPi Link Cable web server
+- Sets up auto-start service (dreampi-linkcable)
+- Creates Windows desktop and start menu shortcuts
+- Provides uninstall functionality to completely remove the service

+## Requirements

+- Windows 10/11
+- Raspberry Pi with SSH enabled
+- Network connection to your Pi
+- Python and required packages on Pi (installer handles this)

+## Usage

+1. Download the latest release
+2. Run `DreamPiLinkCableCompleteInstaller.exe`
+3. Configure your Pi's connection details (hostname, username, password)
+4. Test the connection
+5. Click install and wait for completion
+6. Use the created shortcuts to access the web interface at `http://your-pi:1999`

+Credits
+This installer automates the setup of components from these projects:

+DreamPi Link Cable Web Interface: eaudunord/taisen-web-ui DreamCast Taisen Netplay: eaudunord/dc-taisen-netplay

+Thanks to eaudunord for creating the underlying DreamPi Link Cable system and web interface that this installer manages.